-The Audit Committee as a committee of the Board of Directors reviews and evaluates the performance and independence of the Auditors at least once each year.
+The Audit Committee as a committee of the Board of Directors reviews and evaluates the performance and independence of the Statutory Auditors at least once each year.
 Based on its review, the Audit Committee recommends to the Board of Directors which external Auditor should be proposed for election at the General Meeting of Shareholders.
 The decision regarding this agenda item is then taken by the Board of Directors.
-When evaluating the performance and independence of the Auditors, the Audit Committee puts special emphasis on the following criteria: Global network of the audit firm, professional competence of the lead audit team, understanding of Dufry's specific business risks, personal independence of the lead auditor and independence of the audit firm as a company, co-ordination of the Auditors with the Audit Committee and the Senior Management/Finance Department of Dufry Group, practical recommendations with respect to the application of IFRS regulations.
+When evaluating the performance and independence of the Statutory Auditors, the Audit Committee puts special emphasis on the following criteria: Global network of the audit firm, professional competence of the lead audit team, understanding of Dufry's specific business risks, personal independence of the lead auditor and independence of the audit firm as a company, coordination of the Statutory Auditors with the Audit Committee and the Senior Management/ Finance Department of Dufry Group, practical recommendations with respect to the application of IFRS regulations.

-Within the yearly approved budget, there is also an amount permissible for non-audit services that the Auditors may perform.
-Within the scope of the approved and budgeted amount, the Chief Financial Officer can delegate non-audit related mandates to the Auditors.
+Within the yearly approved budget, there is also an amount permissible for non-audit services that the Statutory Auditors may perform.
+Within the scope of the approved and budgeted amount, the Chief

+Financial Officer can delegate non-audit related mandates to the Auditors

-The Audit Committee determines the scope of the external audit and the relevant methodology to be applied to the external audit with the Auditors and discusses the results of the respective audits with the Auditors.
-The Auditors prepare a management letter addressed to the Senior Management, the Board of Directors and the Audit Committee once per year, informing them in detail on the result of their audit.
-The Auditors also review the interim quarterly reports before these publications are released.
+The Audit Committee agrees the scope of and discusses the results of the external audit with the Statutory Auditors.
+The Statutory Auditors prepare a comprehensive report addressed to the Board of Directors once per year, informing them in detail on the results of their audit.
+The Statutory Auditors also review the interim consolidated financial statements before they are released.

-Representatives of the Auditors are regularly invited to meetings of the Audit Committee, namely to attend during those agenda points that dealt with accounting, financial reporting or auditing matters.
+Representatives of the Statutory Auditors are regularly invited to meetings of the Audit Committee, namely to attend during those agenda points that deal with accounting, financial reporting or auditing matters.

 In addition, the Audit Committee reviews regularly the internal audit plan.
-Internal Audit reports are communicated to management in charge and the Company's senior management on an on-going basis and 6 briefings were done to the Audit Committee in 2018.
+Internal Audit reports are communicated to management in charge and the Company's senior management on an on-going basis and 4 briefings were done to the Audit Committee in 2019.

-During the fiscal year 2018, the Audit Committee held 6 meetings.
-The Auditors were present at 3 of those meetings.
-The Board of Directors has determined the rotation interval for the Lead Auditor to be seven years, as defined by the Swiss Code of Obligation; such rotation occurred the last time in 2017.
+During the fiscal year 2019, the Audit Committee held 4 meetings.
+The Statutory Auditors were present at 3 of those meetings.
+The Board of Directors has determined the rotation interval for the Lead Auditor to be seven years, as defined by the Swiss Code of Obligation; such rotation occurred the last time in 2019.